petershin/liferay-learn/docs/dxp/latest/en/liferay-development/objects/displaying-object-entries/displaying-object-entries-with-collection-providers.md

    ![Select the fragment and click Select Collection.](./displaying-object-entries-with-collection-providers/images/01.png)

-1. In the modal window, click the *Collection Providers* tab and select the *object's provider*.
+1. In the modal window, select a collection or click the *Collection Providers* tab and select the object's provider.

    ![In the Collection Providers tab, select the object's provider.](./displaying-object-entries-with-collection-providers/images/02.png)